hemantpatel011/MackyBot/README.md

 # MackyBot - A Chatbot for MackyTech

 This is the official repository for MackyBot, a chatbot designed to provide information about MackyTech.
-The chatbot is built with the MERN stack (MongoDB, Express, React, Node.js) and utilizes the OpenAI API for natural language processing.
+The chatbot is built with the React, Vite, Node.js and Express utilizes the Google Gemini API for natural language processing.

 ## Features